orta/notes/js/a-little-static-site.md

 With HTML/JS as your output, it can be very tempting to write a single web page in just a single `.html` file.
 HTML definitely feels like an _output_ format, you get OK tooling support in VS Code but there's very little abstractions in the language to do anything re-usable.
 So, nearly all of the time it pays off to add build tooling.

 The last single-page mini-site I built, [shiki-twoslash's homepage](https://shikijs.github.io/twoslash/), using Next.js and while that is a slick setup.
 It's overkill for a single page.
 For example, I had to post-process their output to remove a bunch of JavaScript.
 I wasn't using the tool for what it was made for.
-I've built sites big and small with Gatsby, Next.js, Jekyll, 11ty etc and they all have their place in generating static sites.
+I've built sites big and small with Gatsby, Next.js, Jekyll, 11ty etc and they all have their place in generating static sites, and a single page with no JS ain't it.
+[Astro][https://astro.build] is probably the best fit.

 For a project I was looking at, I needed to keep everything as vanilla as possible.
-So, Node, not Deno, npm not pnpm etc. Every extra dependency is a weight, and I asked myself is a the absolute minimal approach to building a static HTML page with useful tooling?
-I didn't want to reach for any existing SSGs because the abstraction overhead for a single page doesn't feel worth it.
+So, Node, not Deno, npm not pnpm etc. Every extra dependency is a weight, and I asked myself what is an the absolute minimal approach to building a static HTML page with useful tooling?

 ## Requirements